jpettersson/web-lib/README.md

 Fork!
 -----
 The workflow and the microgem itself are easily forked.
 The idea behing the generic namespace 'web-lib' is that anyone can customize the contents to suit their needs.
-It also implies that there should be only one jslib per project to keep things manageable.
+It also implies that there should be only one web-lib per project to keep things manageable.